blokkli/editor/README.md

 ## Backends

 Currently blökkli ships with an adapter to integrate it with the paragraphs module of Drupal.
-The blökkli Drupal module implements all features available in the editor.
+The [Paragraphs blökkli](https://www.drupal.org/project/paragraphs_blokkli) module implements all features available in the editor.
 It provides a new edit state entity that stores the applied mutations and implements a GraphQL schema extension to integrate the adapter.